turmezzz/Ritmica/README.md

 - `Ritmica: Enable`
 - `Ritmica: Disable`

-### Volume control

-You can adjust the volume of the sounds by executing these commands in the Command Palette (Cmd+Shift+P):

-- `Ritmica: Volume Up`
-- `Ritmica: Volume Down`
-- `Ritmica: Set Volume`

-**NOTE:** The volume adjustments only apply to this extension's sounds.
-It does not affect the system volume.

 ### Music control

 You can play music by executing these commands in the Command Palette (Cmd+Shift+P) and give link to your playlist: